pachyderm/pachyderm/README.md

-# js-pachyderm
+# node-pachyderm
-js client for pachyderm
+node client for pachyderm